Is Harem anime bad? That depends on who you ask.

 3. Dull characters

-In all seriousness though, a lot of these characters aren’t memorable.
-And only the stellar ones stay in a person’s mind long after they’ve watched the
+In all seriousness, though, many of these characters aren’t memorable.
+And only the stellar ones stay in a person’s mind long after they’ve watched the anime.

-On the surface It’s just like any other
+On the surface, It’s just like any other anime genre.

 - certain plots and characters